 Chunky or non-chunky?

-So, to avoid the spectacle of children industriously picking out every SINGLE chunk on their plate, I buzz an immersion blender through my easy Bolognese sauce before serving it to the kids.
+So, to avoid the spectacle of children industriously picking out every SINGLE chunk on their plate, I buzz an immersion blender through my sauce before serving it to the kids.
 The resulting texture is actually quite nice.
 I save chunkier sauces for those nights when Phil and I are dining alone.

 Without further ado, I leave you with my easy Bolognese sauce recipe.
 I hope it's as big a hit with your family as it is with mine!

-- 1 1/2 lb.
-Italian Sausage (hot or mild)
+- 1 ½ lb.
+Italian Sausage, (hot or mild)